BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_3_Programming_Bitcoind_with_C.md

    1. Test and/or sanitize the inputs
    2. Calculate a fee automatically
    3. Combine multiple UTXOs if necessary
+   4. Watch for more errors in the `libbitcoinrpc` or `jansson` commands
+   5. Watch for errors in the RPC responses

-If you want to continue to expand this example, these would be an excellent place to start, especially the latter points, which will approve your understanding and usage of actual RPC commands.
+If you want to continue to expand this example, addressing the inadequacies of this example program would be a great place to start.

 ## Write Your Transaction Software